Keurig Dr Pepper Inc. (KDP): A Brand-New Prospect for Investors

-At the end of the latest market close, Keurig Dr Pepper Inc. (KDP) was valued at $36.63.
-In that particular session, Stock kicked-off at the price of $37.04 while reaching the peak value of $37.23 and lowest value recorded on the day was $36.39.
-The stock current value is $35.90.Recently in News on December 8, 2022, KEURIG DR PEPPER AND NUTRABOLT ANNOUNCE STRATEGIC PARTNERSHIP INCLUDING A LONG-TERM SALES AND DISTRIBUTION AGREEMENT AND EQUITY INVESTMENT BY KDP.
+Let’s start up with the current stock price of Keurig Dr Pepper Inc. (KDP), which is $36.32 to be very precise.
+The Stock rose vividly during the last session to $36.67 after opening rate of $36.11 while the lowest price it went was recorded $36.02 before closing at $36.07.Recently in News on December 8, 2022, KEURIG DR PEPPER AND NUTRABOLT ANNOUNCE STRATEGIC PARTNERSHIP INCLUDING A LONG-TERM SALES AND DISTRIBUTION AGREEMENT AND EQUITY INVESTMENT BY KDP.
 Keurig Dr Pepper Inc. (NASDAQ: KDP) and Nutrabolt today announced a strategic partnership, including a definitive agreement for a long-term sales and distribution arrangement that leverages KDP’s powerful go-to-market capabilities and a significant equity investment that enables KDP to participate in the value creation upside expected to be created through the strategic partnership.
 The equity investment is expected to close by year-end.
 You can read further details here

 Keurig Dr Pepper Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $41.31 on 08/18/22, with the lowest value was $33.35 for the same time period, recorded on 06/17/22.